open-mmlab/mmgeneration/configs/styleganv3/README.md

 ```
 https://user-images.githubusercontent.com/22982797/151506918-83da9ee3-0d63-4c5b-ad53-a41562b92075.mp4

-## Equivarience Visualization && Evaluation
+## Equivariance Visualization && Evaluation

-We also provide a tool to visualize the equivarience properties for StyleGAN3.
+We also provide a tool to visualize the equivariance properties for StyleGAN3.
 Run these commands to get the results below.

 ```bash